dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 #### How to update to 1.3.0?

-* Step 1: **This version is only compatible with Home Assistant version 0.107 or newer, please make sure you are at least curring 0.107.**
+* Step 1: **This version is only compatible with Home Assistant version 0.107 or newer, please make sure you update to 0.107.
+Note that version Dwains Theme 1.2.1 or older wont work again in HA 0.107**

 * Step 2: This version needs Swipe Card so download that in HACS.
 Go to HACS -> Plugins -> Search for "Swipe Card" and install it!

 * Step 3: `ui-lovelace.yaml` in the root of your HA setup is no longer required so remove this file.

-* Step 4: Copy all the files from 1.3.0 over your existing files.
+* Step 4: Copy all the files from the 1.3.0 zip file over your existing files.

 * Step 3: From HA 0.107 there is a new function to make multiple dashboards.
 Dwains Theme will be installed as a individual dashboard.
 You need to configure Dwains Theme as default dashboard on each device in your household.
 You can do this by going to Configuration -> Lovelace Dashboards -> Click on Dwains Theme and click on Set as Default on this device.